Owaisi speaks language of ‘rabid Islamism, extremism’ like Jinnah, says BJP’s Tejasvi Surya

 At a campaign rally in Telangana for the Greater Hyderabad Municipal Corporation elections due by December 1, Surya claimed that every vote for Owaisi was a vote against India and “everything India stands for”.

-“He [Asaduddin Owaisi] speaks the language of rabid Islamism, separatism and extremism which Mohammed Ali Jinnah also spoke,” the BJP MP from Bengaluru said.
+“He [Asaduddin Owaisi] speaks the language of rabid Islamism, separatism and extremism which Mohammed Ali Jinnah also spoke,” the BJP MP from Bengaluru claimed.
 “Every Indian should stand against divisive and communal politics of the Owaisi brothers.”

 Surya also accused the AIMIM leaders of “allowing only Rohingya Muslims, not development”, in Hyderabad. “[It is] laughable that Akbaruddin and Asaduddin are speaking the language of development,” he added.